 - Staples, paper envelopes and paper clips are acceptable.

-- Please do not arrive before 9 a.m. as event organizers will be unable to accommodate anyone before that time.
+- Participants are asked not to arrive before 9 a.m. as event organizers will be unable to accommodate anyone before that time.

 - Cardboard boxes will be collected at the event and sent to the Lexington Recycling Center.